Witiko/doctoral-thesis/main.md

-We showed that the soft vector space model and the word mover's distance were more accurate with our decontextualized embeddings than with the global embeddings of a fastText model on most tasks.
+We showed that the soft vector space model and the word mover's distance were more accurate with our decontextualized embeddings than with the global embeddings of a fastText model on most tasks: four out of six for the soft vector space model and five out of six for the word mover's distance.

 #### Future Work